nmstevanovic/cybersecurity-projects/README.md

 - Developed a comprehensive runbook for setting up Windows workstations for new hires at a fictional company.
 - Included step-by-step processes for domain joining, Active Directory user and group creation, Group Policy Object (GPO) configuration, shared folder setup, and login script deployment.
 - Implemented security and compliance checks through Group Policy restrictions and Event Viewer log auditing.
 - Created PowerShell scripts to automate running service listings and software inventory collection for auditing purposes.
+Included Event Viewer log analysis and optional Wireshark packet captures to validate network configurations and monitor login behavior.
 - Demonstrates ability to create clear, repeatable IT processes using Windows Server administration tools in a practical context.